piyushlasane/GeekyLeet-ProblemS-Java/LongestCommonPrefix.md

+## 14. Longest Common Prefix
 ## Question
-The problem can be found at the following link: [Question Link](PasteLink)
+The problem can be found at the following link: [Question Link](https://leetcode.com/problems/longest-common-prefix/)

 ### Code